AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

         5. Enter <partition number\> to select the partition number.
 In this example, 1 is selected.
         6. Set the start and end sector numbers for the new partition.

             **Warning:** The start sector number of the new partition must be the same as that of the existing partition.
 The end sector number must be greater than that of the existing partition.
-Otherwise, the resizing operation will fail.
+Otherwise, the resizing operation fails.

         7. Enter w to save changes and exit.
+        The following sample code shows that the partition is resized.
 In this example, the /dev/vdb1 partition is resized from 20 GiB to 40 GiB.

         ```
         [root@ecshost ~]# fdisk -u /dev/vdb